 R10.19

-The Agency / Center Coordinators and the CCSDS Review Coordinator shall not update the originator’s RID; they can only return it to the originator and ask for changes.
+The Agency / Center Coordinators and the CCSDS Review Coordinator shall not update the originator’s RID; they can only provide comments and return it to the originator..

 R10.20

 After T0, any RID author, Center / Agency / Area Coordinator must ask the CCSDS Review coordinator to make any potential changes.
 They are in a “locked in” status.